amber0309/ENCI_cause-effect-pair/README.md

 ## Running the tests

-After all required packages are installed, you can run *test.py* to see whether **ENCI** could work normally.
+After installing all required packages, you can run *test.py* to see whether **ENCI** could work normally.

 The test code does the following:
 1. it generate 100 groups of synthetic data and put them in a list.